kigiri/hasura-ws/README.md

 const { client, model, prepare } = initAll(initClient({
   address: 'ws://localhost:8080/v1alpha1/graphql',
-}))
+  debug: true, // show in the console detailed logs (verbose filter must be on) }))

 getJWTToken() // Assuming you have a way to get your token